An introduction to the Machine Learning Assisted Image Annotation method (MAIA).

 To create new annotations with MAIA in BIIGLE, project editors, experts or admins can start a new MAIA "job" for a volume of a project.
 To start a new MAIA job, click on the button in the sidebar of the volume overview.
 This will open up the MAIA overview for the volume, which lists any running or finished jobs, as well as a form to create a new MAIA job for the volume.
 New jobs can only be created when no other job is currently running for the volume.

-The form to create a new MAIA job initially shows only the parameters that are most likely to be modified for each job.
+The form to create a new MAIA job presents you a choice between several methods to obtain training data (training proposals).
+Choose one that best fits to your use case.
+The form initially shows only the parameters that are most likely to be modified for each job.
 To show all available parameters, click on the button below the form.
-There are quite a lot parameters that can be configured for a MAIA job.
+There can be quite a lot parameters that can be configured for a MAIA job.
 Although sensible defaults are set, a careful configuration may be crucial for a good quality of the resulting annotations.
-You can read more on the configuration parameters of the novelty detection stage and those of the instance segmentation stage in the respective articles.
+You can read more on the configuration parameters for novelty detection, existing annotations, knowledge transfer and instance segmentation in the respective articles.

-A MAIA job runs through the four consecutive stages outlined above.
+If novelty detection is chosen as the method to obtain training data, a MAIA job runs through the four consecutive stages outlined above.
 The first and the third stages perform automatic processing of the images.
 The second and the fourth stages require manual interaction by you.
 Once you have created a new job, it will immediately start the automatic processing of the first stage.
 BIIGLE will notify you when this stage is finished and the job is waiting for your manual interaction in the second stage.
 In the same way you are notified when the automatic processing of the third stage is finished.
+If existing annotations or knowledge transfer were chosen as the method to obtain training data, the job will directly proceed with the third stage, skipping the first two.
 You can change the way you receive new MAIA notifications in the notification settings of your user account.

-The overview page of a MAIA job shows a main content area and a sidebar with five different tabs.
+The overview page of a MAIA job shows a main content area and a sidebar with multiple tabs.
 The first tab shows general information about the job, including all the parameters that were used.
 The second and third tabs belong to the training proposals stage and are enabled once the job progresses to this stage.
+These tabs are visible only if novelty detection was chosen as the method to obtain training data.
 The fourth and fifth tabs belong to the annotation candidates stage and are enabled once the job progresses to this stage.

-Continue reading about MAIA in the articles about the individual stages.
-You can start with the first stage: novelty detection.
+Continue reading about MAIA in the articles about the methods to obtain training data.
+You can start with the first method: novelty detection.